vogtb/spreadsheet/README.md

 * COVARIANCES
 * ...etc.

-### Refactor the way we construct and throw errors
-For example, the mis-matched argument length errors are all generated the same way.

 ### Refactor the way tests are organized.
 Group by error type and have some useful functions that will call with 0, N, N+1 args to test the args checker.
 Also, test for *all possible* errors that could be thrown, and *all possible types* that could be passed in.